HarryXu497/science-quiz/README.md

 # ScienceQuiz

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.3.
+This project is a website that contains flash cards for a variety of questions.
+It contains support for a vriety of questions, including balancing chemical equations with LaTex

 ## Development server